Update Critical:

 A new report from WPI Strategy uncovers the mounting cybersecurity risks posed by outdated and unsupported technology across critical national infrastructure (CNI) sectors, and warns that legacy systems could be the Achilles' heel of modern economies.

-In the UK, the report finds the highest relative exposure to EoL systems among major economies, driven by concentrated risk in healthcare, energy and water sectors.
-In contrast, Japan ranks significantly lower due to more consistent investment in digital resilience and lifecycle management practices.
+In the UK, the report finds the highest relative exposure to EoL systems among major economies considered, driven by concentrated risk in healthcare, energy and water sectors.
+In contrast, Japan ranks significantly lower reflecting ongoing investment in digital resilience and lifecycle management practices.

 The findings point to a pressing need for coordinated action to build a proactive approach to cybersecurity that prioritises resilience.